 First-year students should focus on liberal studies coursework that will lay the foundation for success.
 The RTH 8-semester plan will have courses that work well for the major and potential future graduate work.
-It is important that you meet with your advisor on Advising Day and beyond.
+Make sure to meet with your advisor on Advising Day and beyond.